Osprey Cam

 About Osprey

 Osprey are large raptors known as fish-hawk and characterized by a short tail, long, narrow wings and finger-like feathers.
 Their keen vision allows them to detect underwater objects from the air.
 Their natural habitat is near water, along coasts, rivers and lakes where they hunt fish.
 Migration patterns often follow coastlines, lakeshores, rivers and mountain ranges.
-Osprey usually lay 3 eggs which are incubated by the pair for about 38 days and fledge about 51-54 days from hatching.
+Osprey usually lay three eggs which are incubated by the pair for about 38 days and fledge about 51-54 days from hatching.